treysu/letterboxd-plex-sync/README.md

 ### 1. Docker Compose

-Here's a sample Docker Compose setup to run the `letterboxd_plex_sync` script as a cron job:
+Here's a sample Docker Compose setup to run the `letterboxd_plex_sync` script on a schedule:

 ```yaml
 ---